dzharii/awesome-elasticsearch/README.md

 * [exceptionless/Exceptionless](https://github.com/exceptionless/Exceptionless) is an error (exceptions) collecting and reporting server with client bindings for a various programming languages
 * [searchkit/searchkit](https://github.com/searchkit/searchkit) is a UI framework based on React to build awesome search experiences with Elasticsearch
 * [appbaseio/reactivemaps](https://opensource.appbase.io/reactivemaps) is a React based UI components library for building Airbnb / Foursquare like Maps
-* [appbaseio/reactivesearch](https://opensource.appbase.io/reactivesearch) is a React based UI components library for building Amazon / Yelp like Search
+* [appbaseio/reactivesearch](https://opensource.appbase.io/reactivesearch) is a library of beautiful React UI components for Elasticsearch
+* [appbaseio/dejavu](https://github.com/appbaseio/dejavu/) The missing UI for Elasticsearch; [landing page](https://opensource.appbase.io/dejavu/)
 * [Simple File Server](https://github.com/pitchpoint-solutions/sfs) is an Openstack Swift compatible distributed object store that can serve and securely store billions of large and small files using minimal resources.
 * [logagent](https://www.npmjs.com/package/@sematext/logagent) a log shipper to parse and ship logs to Elasticsearch including bulk indexing, disk buffers and log format detection.
 * [ItemsAPI](https://github.com/itemsapi/itemsapi) simplified search API for web and mobile (based on Elasticsearch and Express.js)